 The grain-free DCM concern, six years on.

+If you have been told that grain-free food might give your dog a heart problem, you are remembering a real headline, and you are right to want a straight answer.
 In 2018 the U.S. Food and Drug Administration said it was investigating a possible link between grain-free dog food and a heart condition called dilated cardiomyopathy.
+The key word is investigating.
 The investigation never confirmed a causal link.
 Pet food marketing has never fully recovered.
-Here is what the evidence actually says, and how PetScored handles the question.
+Here is what the evidence actually says, and how we handle the question, so you can stop guessing.

-What the 2018 FDA notice said.
+What the 2018 FDA notice really said.

-What we will not do.
+And the things we will never do.

 • Subtract points from grain-free recipes by default.